alpeshkhatri/myrepo/research.md

 ```
 This will log all requests including client IP addresses, but you'll need to filter for specific topics in the logs.

+## JMX Metrics and Monitoring
+Enable JMX metrics to track client connections:
+properties# In server.properties
+kafka.metrics.reporters=org.apache.kafka.common.metrics.JmxReporter
+You can then query JMX beans like kafka.server:type=socket-server-metrics to get connection information.